roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-10 ****** byStoryTeller07© 'I'm not sure if a teacher should be letting a student decide what to put in her vagina.
+'I'm not sure if a teacher should be letting a student decide what to put in her vagina.
 Checking a teacher's pussy in class isn't covered in the rules, so I guess it's ok, this once,' she firmly stated.

   'You're not just my teacher, you're my teacher slut, and have to do as your told.
 Remember that!' he warned her.